lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-IntroLayers title='Protocol stack comprising IPv6, SCHC and an LPWAN technology'}

 As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
-The resulting packet after header compression (whose header may or may not actually be smaller than that of the original packet) is called a SCHC packet.
-If the SCHC packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the SCHC packet.
-The SCHC packet or the SCHC fragments are then transmitted over the LPWAN.
+The resulting packet after header compression (whose header may or may not actually be smaller than that of the original packet) is called a SCHC Packet.
+If the SCHC Packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the SCHC Packet.
+The SCHC Packet or the SCHC Fragments are then transmitted over the LPWAN.
 The reciprocal operations take place at the receiver.
 This process is illustrated by {{Fig-Operations}}.

 ~~~~